coreos/docs/running-coreos/cloud-providers/rackspace/index.md

 ## Launch via Control Panel

-You can also launch servers with either the `alpha` and `beta` channel versions via the web-based Control Panel.
+You can also launch servers with either the `alpha` and `beta` channel versions via the web-based Control Panel, although you can't provide cloud-config via the UI.
 To do so:

- 1. log into your Rackspace Control Panel
+ 1. Log into your Rackspace Control Panel
- 2. click on 'Servers'
+ 2. Click on 'Servers'
- 3. click on 'Create Server'
+ 3. Click on 'Create Server'
- 4. choose server name and region
+ 4. Choose server name and region
- 5. click on 'Linux', then on 'CoreOS' and finally choose '(alpha)' or '(beta)' version
+ 5. Click on 'Linux', then on 'CoreOS' and finally choose '(alpha)' or '(beta)' version
  ![Control Panel Selection](http://57711b76b91f5d65a382-e5576ae0d6cf44f41aa69b4e6e0902ca.r62.cf1.rackcdn.com/Screen%20Shot%202014-06-30%20at%209.54.43%20AM.png)
- 6. choose flavor and use 'Advanced Options' to select SSH Key -- if available
+ 6. Choose flavor and use 'Advanced Options' to select SSH Key -- if available
- 7. click on 'Create Server'
+ 7. Click on 'Create Server'

 ## Using CoreOS